mekari-engineering/devcenter-kb/docs/authentication/hmac.md

 ## Body Validation
 {: .fw-300 }

-We also provide Body Validation for your API request to make it more secure.
-This will improve your request's defense against Man-in-the-Middle attacks (MITM).
-For the time being, we've made body validation optional.
-If you want to use body validation protection, you can add a new header to your request called `Digest`, which contains the SHA-256 hash of your request body, which is frequently required when performing a `POST`, `PUT`, `PATCH`, or `DELETE` request.
+You need to provide Body Validation on your API request.
+This is because we need protect the API call from Man-in-the-Middle attacks (MITM).
+To do this, you need add a new header to your request called `Digest`, which contains the SHA-256 hash of your request body, which is required when performing a `POST`, `PUT`, `PATCH`, or `DELETE` request.

 The `Digest` header should be formatted as follows: